Health Emergency Preparedness Collaborative

 After the DC meeting the Collaborative continued virtual engagement to further detail the scope and objectives of the above knowledge products leading up to an Authors’ Workshop in Phnom Pehn, Cambodia in September 2024.
 In Phnom Penh, authors from 10 member countries came together to co-develop outlines for the Governance and Financing knowledge products while volunteering country experiences.
 These experiences are now being added to the respective outlines and in parallel, work on the Surveillance stream has also commenced.

-Magnus Lindelow, Lead Economist, The World Bank
+Magnus Lindelow, Lead Economist, World Bank

-Mahlet Gizaw, Health Specialist, World Bank
+Clementine Fu, Senior Health Specialist, World Bank

-Senior Monitoring & Evaluation Specialist, World Bank
+Nejma Cheikh, Senior Health Specialist, World Bank

 Suresh Kunhi Mohammed, Senior Health Specialist, World Bank